univention/kelvin-rest-api-client/README.rst

 Development internal tests
 ==========================

-The [Kelvin-client-daily](https://jenkins2022.knut.univention.de/job/UCSschool-5.0/job/Kelvin-client-daily/ )-job, an integration test for the Kelvin client, is run and daily with the newest UCS.
+The `Kelvin-client-daily <https://jenkins2022.knut.univention.de/job/UCSschool-5.0/job/Kelvin-client-daily/>`_-job, an integration test for the Kelvin client, is run and daily with the newest UCS.
 The job takes around 10 minutes to run and can be configured to run with a feature branch and a Kelvin Rest Api version of your choice.
 This is the recommended way to run the full integration test suite.